telerik/maui-docs/controls/toolbar/items/options-panel.md

 The available commands are:

-* `Command`(`ICommand`)&mdash;Specfies the command to execute when the button is clicked.
+* `Command`(`ICommand`)&mdash;Specifies the command to execute when the button is clicked.
-* `CommandParameter`(`object`)&mdash;Specfies the parameter of the command, which is executed when the button is clicked.
+* `CommandParameter`(`object`)&mdash;Specifies the parameter of the command, which is executed when the button is clicked.

 ## Styling

 Use the `Style` property with target type `OptionsButtonToolbarItemView`.
-The available proeprties that can be applied through Style are:
+The available properties that can be applied through Style are:

 * `OptionsPanel`(`Telerik.Maui.controls.RadToolbarOptionsPanel`)&mdash;Specifies the options panel associated with this toolbar item.
 * `OptionsContentStyle`(`Telerik.Maui.controls.RadToolbarOptionsPanel`)&mdash;Specifies the style of the options content.
 The target type of this style is `Telerik.Maui.Controls.OptionsButtonToolbarItemViewContent`.